-The perfect summer appetizer is an antipasto tapas cheese board.
-Full of fruits, meats, cheeses, nuts, and olives it is perfect for satisfying all your guests at the same time!
+The perfect appetizer is an Antipasto Platter & Cheese Board.
+Full of fruits, meats, nuts, cheeses, and olives, it is perfect for satisfying all your guests at the same time!

 Want to know what the perfect thing to serve at your summer party?
 A cheese board!
 If you build it they will come…to your party.
 Sorry for the movie reference.

-In this post, I am going to show you how to make a cheese board that will be the centerpiece of your party and has something for everyone.
+In this post, I am going to show you how to make an antipasto platter & cheese board that will be the centerpiece of your party and has something for everyone.

 My favorite thing about a cheese board is that you can prepare all the ingredients ahead of time and place it on your board when you are ready to serve it to your guests.

 Prepare by finding a board or platter to use as your base.
 I found this wood board and love it!
 All it takes a little bit of olive oil rubbed on it to keep it looking nice.

 Next, I gauge my landscape.
 My board only holds so much so I start by placing the bowls that will hold the condiments and spreads that need containers.